iredmail/docs/en_US/faq/backup.restore.md

 Notes:

-* Backup files are stored under directory defined in parameter `BACKUP_ROOTDIR` in backup scripts, default is `/var/vmail/backup`.
+* Backup files are stored under directory `/var/vmail/backup` by default, if you want to change it, please update parameter `BACKUP_ROOTDIR` in backup script (e.g. `/var/vmail/backup/backup_mysql.sh`).
-* SQL backup is plain SQL file, LDAP backup is plain LDIF file.
+* SQL backup is a plain SQL file for each database.
+* LDAP backup is only a plain file in LDIF format.
 * Backup files are compressed with `bzip2` by default, you can decompress them with command `bunzip2`. for example, `bunzip2 file_name.bz2`.
 * It's ok to run the backup scripts manually.